dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

 Still open in I.2c: the XML writer (axis objects, `cifti.header.from.axes()`, `write.cifti()` and the `write.fs.*.cifti()` convenience writers for `dscalar`, `dlabel`, `dtseries` and `dconn`), and the round trip checks that come with it.

+### Increment 8: CIFTI-2 writer (2026-09-22) -- DONE (item I.2c, write part)

+Files: `R/write_cifti_axes.R` (axis builders, file type table), `R/write_cifti.R` (XML emitter, `write.cifti()`), `R/write_cifti_fs.R` (the user-facing writers), `tests/testthat/test-write_cifti.R` (new, 234 tests).
+Item I.2c is complete; I.2d is now
+only about the parcellated convenience writer (`write.fs.connectome.cifti()`, building a parcels axis from annotations) and the remaining `pscalar`/`ptseries`/`pconn` helpers, because the generic writer already handles all nine file types.

+Public API added: `write.cifti(filepath, data, axes, template, metadata)`, `cifti.header.from.axes()`, `cifti.file.type.for.axes()`, `cifti.axis.from.template()`,
+the builders `cifti.axis.brain.models()`, `cifti.brain.model.surface()`,
+`cifti.brain.model.volume()`, `cifti.volume()`, `cifti.axis.parcels()`, `cifti.parcel()`,
+`cifti.axis.series()`, `cifti.axis.scalars()`, `cifti.axis.labels()`, and the writers
+`write.fs.morph.cifti()`, `write.fs.series.cifti()`, `write.fs.parcellation.cifti()`.

+Findings worth keeping:

+- **Connectome Workbench requires a child element in `BrainModel`**: a model without a `VertexIndices` or `VoxelIndicesIJK` element makes it abort with "CIFTI XML error:
+  BrainModel requires a child element", although the spec text calls these elements optional for the "all vertices/voxels" case (and our reader, like nibabel's parser, accepts their absence).
+The writer therefore always writes the explicit index list, and the reader keeps its leniency for files written by others.
+- The `.dpconn`/`.pdconn` rows of the file type table in section 4 of this spec were **swapped**; the ground truth (fixtures and generator dump) is `.dpconn.nii` = (BRAIN_MODELS, PARCELS) with intent 3009 `ConnParcelDense` and `.pdconn.nii` = (PARCELS, BRAIN_MODELS) with intent 3010 `ConnDenseParcel`.
+The section is corrected and the writer now refuses a file name that contradicts its axes, so a misnamed file cannot be written silently again.
+- Verification of the writer is the same loop as for the reader, but in the other
+  direction: for all 13 fixtures, a file written from the fixture's axes and data is read back by Workbench (`-cifti-convert -to-text`, values equal) and by nibabel (dump identical, 368 lines), and files written from scratch (surface only, volume only, connectome) are accepted by both as well.
+- The user-facing writers write only the structures the data cover: filling the remaining grayordinates of a template with NaN would produce a file full of NaN, and the format has no missing value. `write.cifti()` on the other hand requires the data to match the axes exactly, so the explicit "give me the template mapping" case is still available.
+- Naming: the reader's accessor `cifti.axis.labels()` had to be renamed to `cifti.dim.labels()` in this increment, because the writer's builder for a LABELS dimension takes that name (the builder names now follow the five index types exactly).
+  Renamed in the same commit, while the entry is unreleased.
+- `cifti.structure.canonical()`/`cifti.structure.short()` are vectorized now; using them on a vector of structures in an error message exposed that they were not.